dbayardAWS/EMRintro/L1c-EMRCreate.md

 ![screenshot](images/EMR20.png)

 * Hit enter to run the ssh command.
-Type in yes when prompted.
+Type in yes when asked if you want to continue connecting.

 ![screenshot](images/EMR21.png)